Overview

 interRAI is the trademark name for the suite of meticulously-researched clinical assessments that build a picture of a person’s health and wellbeing needs.
 Each assessment provides information to inform clinical decision-making and care planning.

 The interRAI international consortium develops, maintains and reviews assessment instruments using rigorous research standards.
 They license member countries to use interRAI assessments.
 The consortium has developed assessment instruments for children, youth and adults, across a broad range of healthcare settings. interRAI Services is licensed to provide six assessments for use in New Zealand.
-Two more are being evaluated for use in pilot programmes.

 The assessments are: